 If you decide to take a sabbatical, you’ll have the opportunity to explore new interests, make new friends, and gain valuable experience.
 You might also discover a passion you never knew you had!

 Where can I go if I want to take a sabbatical?

 There are many places around the world where you can take a sabbatical.
 You may also want to consider taking a sabbatical whilst remaining in your local area.
 Let’s look at some sabbatical ideas.

 - Volunteer abroad – There are plenty of opportunities to volunteer overseas.
 Many people choose to volunteer in developing countries where they can give back to their community while gaining valuable experience.

-- You can search for organisations who are looking for volunteers in all walks of life.
-If you have experience in a particular field, say medicine, you could volunteer with any of the organisations offering medical support at outreach clinics.
+- You can search for organizations that are looking for volunteers from all walks of life.
+If you have experience in a particular field, say medicine, you could volunteer with any of the organizations offering medical support at outreach clinics.
 Or if you prefer you could choose a totally different area from your normal field of work to volunteer your services in.

 Best sabbatical ideas